Code-Institute-Submissions/mp2-rps/README.md

 Testing has taken place at various stages of the development process starting with simple tests like applying a CSS rule to the body of the index.hmtl to see if the file paths are correct.
 At this stage I also added a Javascript funciton within the game.js file to see if that too linked up correctly with the index.html and style.css files.

+*Live testing of the website has been done in all major browsers and on an imac 27inch display, a 2020 m1 macbook air, and ipad mini, an iphone 12 and an iphone 13 mini.*

 ### Validation

 When put through the W3C html validator the following warning was returned: